Last Updated on March 10, 2021 by Julia Wilson

 Around 80% of cats die within a year of infection, and almost all will die within two to three years.

-ELISA (enzyme-linked immunosorbent assay): This test can detect the antigen p27 in whole blood (blood which hasn’t been separated into components), blood serum (the straw-coloured liquid portion of blood), blood plasma, saliva, and tears of the cat.
+ELISA (enzyme-linked immunosorbent assay): This test can detect the antigen p27 in whole blood (blood that hasn’t been separated into components), blood serum (the straw-coloured liquid portion of blood), blood plasma, saliva, and tears of the cat.
 It is possible to get a false positive or a false negative.
 In the case of a positive from whole blood, a second test performed on blood plasma or blood serum is recommended.

 There is no cure for FeLV, and the goal of treatment is to manage FeLV-related diseases and keep the cat as healthy as possible.
 The veterinarian will tailor the treatment and care of the FeLV-positive cat according to its circumstances.